bobomurod/newbquest/README.md

   - [ ] Update, Delete, Edit shopinfo

 - [ ] Generating standalone shop with constructor
+  - [ ] Standalone constructor in Vue
+  - [ ] NGINX configuration to redirect SUBDOMAIN requests
+  - [ ] Catch subdomain in Vue and pass it to server

 - [ ] Collection statistics
   - [ ] Sub task